Types of Water Contaminants & How to Make Water Safe

 In a large pot or kettle:

-• Keep in mind that some water will evaporate.
+• Be aware that some water will evaporate.

 Tips for better tasting water

-• Pour the water back and forth between two clean containers and then allowing it to stand for a few hours.
-This allows oxygen into the water which improves taste.
-(You can also use this method for stored water as well, though you don't need to wait the few hours.)
+• Pour the water back and forth between two clean containers, then allow it to stand for a few hours.
+This aerates the water and improves taste.

-• Add a pinch of salt for each quart or liter of boiled water.
+• Add a pinch of salt per quart or liter of boiled water.

 back to pathogen removal options menu